Dzsek/pretense/README.md

 Config.supplyBuildSpeed = 85 -- supply helicopters and convoys build speed (smaller number longer build times) Config.missionBuildSpeedReduction = 0.12 -- reduction of build speed in case of ai missions (smaller number longer build times)
 Config.maxDistFromFront = Config.maxDistFromFront or 129640 -- max distance in meters from front after which zone is forced into low activity state (export mode)
+Config.restrictMissionAcceptance = true -- if set to true, missions can only be accepted while landed inside friendly zones
 ```

 You can paste this in a do script action that is run **before** the mission scripts.
 You can leave out the values you do not wish to change.